Brookwood Cemetery: Brookwood American Cemetery and Memorial

 This 4.5 acre site lies to the west of the civilian cemetery.
-It contains the graves, from World War I of 468 American military dead and a further 563 with no known grave are commemorated.
+It contains the graves of 468 American military dead from World War I and commemorates a further 563 with no known grave.

 After the entry of the United States into the Second World War the American cemetery was enlarged, with burials of US servicemen beginning in April 1942.
 With large numbers of American personnel based in the west of England, a dedicated rail service for the transport of bodies operated from Devonport to Brookwood.
 By August 1944, over 3,600 bodies had been buried in the American Military Cemetery.
 At this time burials were discontinued, and US casualties were from then on buried at Cambridge American Cemetery.

 On the authority of the Quartermaster General of the United States Army, the US servicemen buried at Brookwood during the Second World War were exhumed in January–May 1948.
 Those whose next of kin requested it were shipped to the United States for reburial, and the remaining bodies were transferred to the new cemetery outside Cambridge.

 Brookwood American Cemetery had also been the burial site for those US servicemen executed while serving in the United Kingdom, whose bodies had been carried to Brookwood by rail from the American execution facilities at Shepton Mallet.
+Initially, the remains of the eighteen American prisoners executed at Shepton Mallet were interred in unmarked graves at "Plot X".
+Plot X was in a distant corner of the cemetery, away from the other plots and next to toolsheds and a compost heap.
+Executed prisoners interred there were not given coffins, but were put into cotton mattress covers and buried in individual graves under numbered markers.
+Plot X had room for one hundred graves and was the first effort to segregate executed Army prisoners from those who had been killed in combat.
 They were not transferred to Cambridge in 1948, but instead reburied in unmarked graves at Oise-Aisne American Cemetery Plot E, a dedicated site for US servicemen executed during the Second World War.
 (One of those executed, David Cobb, was not transferred to Plot E but was repatriated to the US and reburied in Dothan, Alabama in 1949.)
 Following the removal of the US war graves, the site in which they had been buried was divided into cemeteries for the Free French forces and Italian prisoners of war.

 It is administered by the American Battle Monuments Commission.
 Close by are military cemeteries and monuments of the British Commonwealth and other allied nations.